espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Seize.md

 * * *

 You seize your foe and pull it close.
-The foe you hit is [[Grabbed]] as if you succeeded at an Athletics check to [[Grapple]] the foe.
+The foe you hit is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] as if you succeeded at an Athletics check to [[Grapple]] the foe.